dushanka-dev/fitness-buddy/README.md

     * Clicked exercise list remove buttons to ensure each exercises can be deleted by the user.

     * Dragged exercises items away from the list to ensure the exercises list items are draggable.

+    * Checked user gets an alert if the input field is empty and user clicks Add Exercise.

 * Calendar Section